 User community: see “Designated community.”

 WARC: The Web ARChive format is a container format for archived websites, also known as ISO 28500:2009.
-It is a revision of the Internet Archive's ARC file format used to store web crawls harvested from the World Wide Web.
+It is a revision of the Internet Archive's ARC File Format used to store web crawls harvested from the World Wide Web.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.